-- 1. What excites you most about being a part of a Bridge Group? - 2.
-What questions or concerns do you have about being a part of a Bridge Group? - 3.
+- 1. What excites you most about being a part of a Life Group? - 2.
+What questions or concerns do you have about being a part of a Life Group? - 3.
 Which one of the 3 "E" statements about groups is most appealing to you in this season of your life?
 Why? - 4.
 Which of the 3 areas would you like to grow in over the next 2 years? - 5.
 How was the weekly reading or video helpful in your understanding of the term "gospel?" - 6.
 What are you looking forward to most in building community with people in the group? - 7.
 How do you hope you can use and develop your gifts in and outside of this group? - 8.
-What are some challenges in relating to people who are different than you? - 9.
-What is a simple way to connect with anyone? - 10.
-Who are 1 or 2 people that you can build a bridge to in your neighborhood, workplace, or community?
+What is a simple way to connect with anyone? - 9.
+Who are 1 or 2 people to in your neighborhood, workplace, or community who don't know Christ?
+How can you start to pray for them?